oVirt/ovirt-site/source/community/activities/outreachy.html.md

 *   Google Web Toolkit properly packaged for Fedora and CentOS 7.
 It's a pre-requisite to packaging oVirt Engine properly for Fedora and CentOS 7 and can be broken in several minor tasks packaging missing dependencies for GWT.

 **NOTE**: this proposal was for internships from May 25 to August 25, 2015.
 I'll try to propose this again in one of the next rounds but it didn't make it for the December 2015 round.

+### Francesco Romani

+**Contact Info:** mail: fromani@redhat.com, irc: fromani in #ovirt channel in irc.oftc.net **Ideas You Would like to See for oVirt:** The convirt project (https://gerrit.ovirt.org/#/q/topic:container-support+status:open) is a patchset which aims to add basic container support to Vdsm, to let oVirt run containers alongside VMs.

+Some ideas:
+*   [python] write system tests using lago (https://github.com/lago-project/lago)
+*   [python] figure out a way to pre-download the container image, to improve the boot time
+*   [misc] add/improve support to runc (http://runc.io/)

 ### Your name here